RoyDipanjanReek/NoteBook_LM/README.md

 3️⃣ Embeddings Creation: Each chunk is converted into vector embeddings using OpenAI

-4️⃣ Vector Storage: Embeddings are stored in a vector database (e.g., Qdrant)
+4️⃣ Vector Storage: Embeddings are stored in a vector database (Qdrant)

 6️⃣ Query: When user asks a question, relevant chunks are retrieved using similarity search